gabrielasieben/hygineCenterProjectrepo/README.md

 - more focus on finding new volunteers?
 - overloaded?

-5. **max, min, average age of visitors**
+5. **max, min, average birthyear of visitors**

-what age is the youngest, oldest and average visitor?
+which year was the youngest, oldest and average visitor born?
 ```sql
 SELECT MIN(birth_year), MAX(birth_year), AVG(birth_year)
 FROM visitor;
 ```

 **importance?**
-- adjust diffrent offers to diffrent age groups?
+- adjust different offers to different age groups?